OnebitofN/LandingPageOdin/README.md

 # LandingPageOdin
 Landing page for Odin Project assignment

+images used are from pixabay.com